nguyenvanduocit/fetch-kit/README.md

 You can set these:

-1. Directly in the Docker run command
+1. Directly in the Docker run command (recommended)
 2. Through a `.env` file (use the `-env` flag)
 3. Directly in your shell environment